FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 PARTICULARS REGARDING CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 Being a Non-Banking Financial Company, we are not involved in any industrial or manufacturing activities and therefore, the Companys activities involve very low energy consumption and have no particulars to report regarding conservation of energy and technology absorption.
-Flowever, efforts are made to further reduce energy consumption.
+However, efforts are made to further reduce energy consumption.

-There has been no earnings and outgo in foreign exchange during the financial year 2023-24.
+There has been no earnings and outgo in foreign exchange during the financial year 2024-25.

-The information on conservation of energy, technology absorption and foreign exchange earnings and outgo stipulated under Section 134(3)(m) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014 is annexed herewith and forms part of this Report as "Annexure-C".
+The information on conservation of energy, technology absorption and foreign exchange earnings and outgo stipulated under Section 134(3)(m) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014 is annexed herewith and forms part of this Report as Annexure-C.

 DEPOSITS

-The Company has not accepted any deposits from the public as governed by the provision of section 73 to 76 or any other relevant provision of the Companies Act, 2013 and rules framed their under.
+During the financial year 2024-25. the Company has not accepted any deposits from the public as governed by the provision of section 73 to 76 or any other relevant provision of the Companies Act, 2013 and rules framed their under.

-SIGNIFICANT/MATERIAL ORDERS PASSED BY THE REGULATORS/ COURTS/TRIBUNAL
+SIGNIFICANT/ MATERIAL ORDERS PASSED BY THE REGULATORS/ COURTS/ TRIBUNAL

-During the financial year 2023-24, there were no significant or material orders passed by the Regulators or Courts or Tribunals which affect the going concern status of the Company and its operations in future.
+During the financial year 2024-25, there were no significant or material orders passed by the Regulators or Courts or Tribunals which affect the going concern status of the Company and its operations in future.

 STATUTORY AUDITORS AND AUDITORS REPORT